Japan's Abe shot while making election speech, taken to hospital | Law-Order

 - Japan

-Japanese former Prime Minister Shinzo Abe was shot on Friday while campaigning for a parliamentary election, with public broadcaster NHK saying a man armed with an apparently homemade gun opened fire at him from behind.
+Japanese former Prime Minister Shinzo Abe was shot on Friday while campaigning in the city of Nara, a government spokesman said, with public broadcaster NHK saying he appeared to have been shot from behind by a man with a shotgun.

 But he has remained a dominant presence over the ruling Liberal Democratic Party (LDP), controlling one of its major factions.
 His protege, Prime Minister Fumio Kishida, goes into Sunday's upper house election hoping, analysts say, to emerge from Abe's shadow and define his premiership.

-Kishida suspended his election campaign after Abe's shooting and was returning to Tokyo where he was due to speak to the media at 0530 GMT.
-The government said there was no plan to postpone the election but most major parties stopped their campaigns.
+Kishida suspended his election campaign after Abe's shooting and was returning to Tokyo, media reported.
+The government said there was no plan to postpone the election.

-'VERY SAD' U.S. Secretary of State Antony Blinken expressed deep concern over Abe's condition.

-"Our thoughts, our prayers are with him, with his family, with the people of Japan," Blinken said on the sidelines of a G20 meeting on the Indonesian island of Bali.
-"This is a very, very sad moment.
-And we're awaiting news from Japan."
-The United States is Japan's most important ally.

 He also bolstered defence spending after years of declines and expanded the military's ability to project power abroad.
 In a historic shift in 2014, his government reinterpreted the postwar, pacifist constitution to allow troops to fight overseas for the first time since World War Two.